Skip to Primary Content

 Staff shaving dog's arm for surgery

-These modalities are perhaps some of the most innovative and encouraging areas of research in human and veterinary medicine today.
+This modality is perhaps one of the most innovative and encouraging areas of research in human and veterinary medicine today.
 There are ongoing studies, protocols, and vaccines that may be available for your pet.
 Here we attempt to stimulate the body to help itself deal with cancer.
 Minimal, if any, side effects are seen.

 Surgery